Strangemother/django-trim/README.md

 </div>

-> Effortlessly trim the boilerplate in your Django projects with `django-trim`.
-This convenient little library streamlines your models, views, forms, and more, - supporting core functionality for a smoother, more enjoyable day of coding.
+> This convenient little library streamlines your models, views, forms, and more, - supporting core functionality for a smoother, more enjoyable day of coding.

 Django Trim complements Django's robust framework, offering a suite of tools that enhance and simplify the creation of URLs, forms, views, models, templates, and more.